AndreasChristensen89/resto-booking-system/README.md

 ### Browser Testing

 ### Media Queries
+Media queries have been done using bootstrap's class system.
+Chrome Developer Tools was used for testing all media queries.

+- Test on Firefox, no problems detected.
+- Microsoft Edge, no problems detected.
+- Media query tested on my own phone, Samsung Galaxy S9 using Chrome and Firefox, no issues.
+- Media query tested on my own tablet, Ipad pro 2018 11" using Safari+Chrome, no issues.
+- General testing with my own laptop, Asus 13 inch using Chrome, no issues.
+- All links were tested.
+All external links and internal links work.

 ### Bugs discovered during testing:
 * Update booking doesn't work for some reason.
 Information is not updated.
 Gives following error: "POST /bookings/LavaBoy/update/ HTTP/1.1" 302 0 - Was due to view function.
-The save() command was in the wrong order
+    * The save() command was in the wrong order
-* Cancel function on site doesn't work if there are multiple reservations with the same slug Added random string to every slug due to double slugs if first name + last name is the same as another reservation
+* Cancel function on site doesn't work if there are multiple reservations with the same slug
+    * Added random string to every slug due to double slugs if first name + last name is the same as another reservation
-* Right now I cannot add the three hours to booking_start "normally" using timedelta since the datetime input is presented in string form.
-Therefore, I added four steps to recreate a string with three hours added - booking_start now uses datetime format
+* I couldn't add the three hours to booking_start "normally" using timedelta since the datetime input is presented in string form.
+Therefore, I added four steps to recreate a string with three hours added.
+    * booking_start now uses datetime format and works
-* When 12:00 is booked, django writes 12 as "noon", and the function doesn't work because it expects an integer now uses datetime, and is no longer an issue
+* When 12:00 is booked, django writes 12 as "noon", and the function doesn't work because it expects an integer
+    * Now uses datetime, is only an issue with strings
 * When calculating available seats the system assumes that closing time is on an full-hour mark.
-Does not calculate properly if e.g. 20:30 is the closing time
+Does not calculate properly if e.g. 20:30 is the closing time.
-    No longer uses this feature.
+    * No longer uses this feature of showing available times.
 User is shown validation error in form and uses datetime to calculate available tables
-* Need to fix DeleteView and UpdateView to fit new app - turns out I needed to rename the folder where my templates were put in.
+* Need to fix DeleteView and UpdateView to fit new app
+    * Turns out I needed to rename the folder where my templates were put in.
 It was still called "bookings", but is now called "reservations"
-* Same user can make many bookings at the same datetime - implemented a check for booking.author in all bookings and test for booking_start.
+* Same user can make many bookings at the same datetime
+    * Implemented a check for booking.author in all bookings and test for booking_start.
 Needed to adjust for length of returns as it always returns one conflicting, which is the booking being made, which is due to double-save.
-Used print to see the variables along the way
-* When running tests in booking.tests.py (python3 manage.py test bookings) it gives the following error:
-Creating test database for alias 'default'...
-/workspace/.pip-modules/lib/python3.8/site-packages/django/db/backends/postgresql/base.py:304: RuntimeWarning: Normally Django will use a connection to the 'postgres' database to avoid running initialization queries against the production database when it's not needed (for example, when running tests).
-Django was unable to create a connection to the 'postgres' database and will use the first PostgreSQL database instead. warnings.warn(
-* Got an error creating the test database: permission denied to create database - Need to comment out database in settings and remove commentout for sqlite3 database.
+* Got an error creating the test database: permission denied to create database
+    * Need to comment out database in settings and remove commentout for sqlite3 database.
 Flip back when done testing
-* Send email with reservation approved - DONE
-* Implement deadline to cancel the booking - 5-6 hours - add warning in email, DONE
-* When logged in as user the pagination still thinks that all bookings are there, even though the user only has e.g. 1 booking, so it might show 3 pages to paginate - queryset fixed
+* When logged in as user the pagination still thinks that all bookings are there, even though the user only has e.g. 1 booking, so it might show 3 pages to paginate
+    * Queryset fixed and now only returns the booking for specific user
 * It's possible to create reservations with identical content.
 However, this makes it impossible to open the details.
-Console displays: MultipleObjectsReturned at /reservations/lollol/ - slug auto-generated, and there are checks for double booking by same user.
+Console displays: MultipleObjectsReturned at /reservations/xxxxx/
+    * Slug auto-generated, and there are checks for double booking by same user.
 First_name and last_name are no longer used, so details from the user is inserted.
 User must put in details before bookings can be made.
-* Booking error: I knew 29/11 was booked at 17:00 - tried to see available times for 40 guests on that day - 14:30 is marked as an available time, which means they have the booking until 17:30, which is too long. - No longer generates buttons for available times
-* 28/10/2021 - for some reason Django logs user out when following link to reservation_detail.html.
+* Django logs user out when following link to reservation_detail.html.
+User is logged back in when hitting the back button in browser
-Browser: Chrome
-Console displays: "POST /accounts/logout/ HTTP/1.1" 302 0
-User is logged back in when hitting the back button in browser 29/10/2021 - bug was fixed.
-Had to change the render function in ReservationDetail to include "user": User, instead of "user": User.username.
+    * Had to change the render function in ReservationDetail to include "user": User, instead of "user": User.username.
-* 1/11/2021 - I can make reservations with no problems, but it does show an 302 error, similar with loggin in.
-Console displays: "POST /reservations/reserve_table/ HTTP/1.1" 302 0 - Not a bug
 * Implemented authetication check when canceling and updating reservations.
-The check is already done on the reservation list, but the url can be typed in as long as you know the username, which opens up the possibility for non-users to change the reservation. - no longer an issue. user authentication added.
+The check is already done on the reservation list, but the url can be typed in as long as you know the username, which opens up the possibility for non-users to change the reservation.
-* Check why Django admin in Heroku doesn't load css - DISABLE_COLLECTSTATIC on heroku vars - and debug = True in setting.py
+    * No longer an issue. user authentication added and random slug.
-* Raise validationerror for outside opening hours doesn't show - Fixed - I set crispy fields to only show certain fields thereby hiding messages
+* Raise validationerror for outside opening hours doesn't show
+    * Fixed - I set crispy fields to only show certain fields thereby hiding messages

 ### Unfixed Bugs:
+* I wanted to have a feature which generated buttons with available times for the date that users put in.
+I was able to generate the buttons, but not to have them work with a form.
+This will go in "future implementations"
+* Forms are not completely centered, but stick to the left side of the centered box.

 ### Validator Testing
+pep8
+- W3 Markup Validation Service completed for all HTML pages with no errors.
+- Jigsaw test CSS file completed with no errors.

 ## Deployment
 ### Deployment to Heroku